Every RVer Needs to Know About Escapees CARE

 Now — What Is Escapees CARE?

-CARE stands for Continuing Assistance for Retired Escapees, and it was born out of a question most full-timers quietly ask themselves eventually: what happens if I can't do this anymore?
+CARE stands for Caring Affordable Respite Experience, and it is the ONLY program of it's kind in the United States.
+It was born out of a question most full-timers quietly ask themselves eventually: what happens if I can't do this anymore?

 What happens after a surgery, after an illness, when age asks for a little more help than your neighbors can reasonably give?